FFF9ep/Ai-Chat-App/README.md

-# 🎉 Live-Chat-App 🎉
+# 🎉 Ai-Chat-App 🎉

-Welcome to the **Live-Chat-App**!
+Welcome to the **Ai-Chat-App**!
 This Java-powered application is designed for real-time communication, offering a customizable UI and an engaging user experience.
 Dive in and connect with others instantly! 🌐💬

 ## 📚 Project Overview